npalomin/sind/training.md

 __Before starting:__

-i) Create a folder on your computer "SIA_mapping" and download the following files from the ["Survey and Mapping Materials"](https://drive.google.com/open?id=1TRAo5habuwfWUAd2T_7rRev4tprVTmEL) shared folder.
+i) Create a folder on your computer "SIA_mapping" and download the following files from the ["Survey and Mapping Materials"](https://drive.google.com/open?id=1TRAo5habuwfWUAd2T_7rRev4tprVTmEL) shared folder (Note: to open <- link on a new tab *click on link + control key* on Windows, or *click on link + cmd key* on Mac).

 - building_st.qml
 - parcel_st.qml